mattfelber/RockPaperScissors-Markov-Detection/README.md

 Rock Paper Scissors A.I.
-Gesture detection and Markov chain to predict moves.
+Gesture detection and a Markov chain algorithm to pick moves.

 ![](/rps.png)